Consensus-Based Optimization Methods Converge Globally: Blueprints for the analysis of CBO methods

-which corresponds to the gradient flow of $v\mapsto \N{v-\globmin}_2^2$ with rate $\lambda/2$.
-In other words, each individual agent performs a gradient-descent of $v\mapsto \N{v-\globmin}_2^2$ on average over all realizations of Brownian motion paths.
-Figure~\ref{fig:intuition_ce} in the introduction visualizes this phenomenon for three isolated agents on the Rastrigin function in two dimensions.
+which corresponds to the gradient flow of $v\mapsto \Nnormal{v-\globmin}_2^2$ with rate $2\lambda$.
+In other words, each individual agent essentially performs a gradient-descent of $v\mapsto \Nnormal{v-\globmin}_2^2$ on average over all realizations of Brownian motion paths.
+Figure~\ref{fig:intuition_ce} visualizes this phenomenon for three isolated agents on the Rastrigin function in two dimensions.